CodeYourFuture/HTML-CSS-Module-Project/level-3/README.md

 ### Set up

-You can choose to add your code for Level 3 to the same branch you were using for the previous levels, or to create a new 'level-3' branch.
+You can choose to add your code for level 3 to the same branch you were using for the previous levels, or to create a new 'level-3' branch.

 # Instructions

-- Use the techniques you've learned in class to make both the homepage and the Order page look good on mobile.
+- Use the techniques you've learned in class to make both the homepage and the order page look good on mobile.
 - You'll find the mobile designs inside the 'Level 3' folder.
 - You can use 1 or 2 breakpoints, it's up to you (if you're not sure, start with 768px - it's a classic one as it's the width of an iPad and a good point to switch from a mobile layout to a desktop layout).
+- You might have to change some of your existing HTML and CSS code so that your webpage can match the mobile and desktop designs

 ### Submitting your work
  - Remember to **commit and push your code often**